Koalacards/Koalacards/README.md

 ### Koalacards (Hayden)

 👋 Hi there!
-My name is Hayden (he/him), and I am a fourth-year computer science and mathematics major (with a minor in microeconomics) at school in Boston.
-After graduation, I will be a software engineer at a Fortune 500 company doing python-related platform engineeering!
+My name is Hayden (he/him), and I am a software engineer II at Wayfair in Boston!

 #### Projects